Planning a trip to Sapa in northern Vietnam and want to hike Mount Fansipan in one day?

 - Time to complete: 12 hours

-- Helpful tip: If you’re too tired to do the round trip hike, you can hike up one-way to Fansipan peak and take the cable car down the mountain.
-Yet, the cost will include a round-trip cable car ride.
+- Helpful tip: If you’re too tired to do the round-trip hike, you can hike up one way to Fansipan peak and take the funicular and/or cable car down the mountain.
+The cost includes a round-trip cable car ride.

 Read our ultimate Sapa trekking guide here.